Applying for a patent? Don’t make these mistakes

-As patent search experts, we come across numerous unique and out-of-the-box inventions for which their inventors seek patent protection.
-A patent protection is granted by the government exclusively to the inventor or any other person who he assigns the invention to (an assignee).
-The protection as such is not the right to practice the invention per se but more like a right to exclude others from using it.
-However, getting a patent protection is not an easy task.
+As patent search experts, we come across numerous unique and out-of-the-box inventions for which their inventor seeks patent protection.
+Patent protection is granted by the government exclusively to the inventor or any other person to whom the invention is assigned (an assignee).
+The protection is more like a right to exclude others from using it.
+However, getting patent protection is not an easy task.
 The entire journey is ridden with pitfalls.
 A slight oversight on the part of the inventor or his assignee could lead to denial of patent protection.
 This article highlights a few such slips we have come across in our scope of services.

 In brief, an invention becomes eligible for patent protection if it satisfies three elemental conditions: (1) novelty or uniqueness; (2) non-obviousness or inventive step in terms of advancement in existing knowledge or economic significance or both; and (3) industrial application i.e. the invention should be useful to the public.
 Most patent applications get rejected on the ground of lack of novelty or uniqueness.
 On a brief analysis of such rejections, we came across the following reasons: